MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-11-04-writing-notes-preventing-accidental-internet-exposure-of-aws-resources.md

 - How do we support Egress use-case?
 (A question.)
 - We have 4 different options (Sort of an answer too.)

-For Option 1, I just have 1 point about Cost Savings.

-For Option 2, I want to warn the reader about how much effort it is.
+For each of the various options, I have a point or two I would like to highlight, to shed more light on the option.

 ### Relationships between Points
 ### Conclusions Drawn